Federer to lose No. 1 ranking after shock loss to Kokkinakis

 Kokkinakis, ranked 175th in the world, needed a wild card just to get into qualifying.
 But he showed nerves of steel in a 3-6, 6-3, 7-6 (7/4) triumph over 20-time Grand Slam champion Federer.

+"I was calmer than I thought," Kokkinakis said of the third-set tiebreaker.
+"Inside I was pretty happy, I was excited, but I kept pretty calm."

-Federer, who won his 20th Grand Slam crown at the Australian Open, regained the number one spot in February after winning the ATP title in Rotterdam, needed to reach the quarter-finals to remain at the summit.
+Federer, who won his 20th Grand Slam crown at the Australian Open, regained the number one spot in February after winning the ATP title in Rotterdam but needed to reach the quarter-finals to remain at the summit.

 Instead he'll be replaced by Spain's Rafael Nadal when the rankings are released at the end of the tournament.